zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_integration_guide.md

 ranges.

 #### interface with TF-M
+The files needed for the interface with TF-M are exported at the `<build_dir>/install/export/tfm` path.
 The NS side is only allowed to call TF-M secure functions (veneers) from the NS Handler mode.
+For this reason, the API is a collection of SVC functions in the `<build_dir>/install/export/tfm/inc` directory.
+For example, the SVC interface for the Secure STorage (SST) service is described in the file `tfm_sst_svc_handler.h` as a collection of SVC functions which have to be registered within the SVC handler mechanism, i.e.
-For this reason, the API is a collection of SVC functions in the `install/tfm/inc` folder.
-For example, the SVC interface for the Secure STorage (SST) service is described in the file `tfm_sst_svc_handler.h` as a collection of SVC functions which have to be registered within the SVC handler mechanism, therefore OS needs to support user defined SVCs.
+`tfm_ns_svc.h`, therefore the OS needs to support user defined SVCs.
 If the OS does not support user defined SVCs, it needs to be extended in this way.
 Once the SVC interface functions are registered within the SVC handler mechanism, the services can be called from the non-secure world